 - Professional orientation

-Upon completing the program, MFC students will demonstrate basic knowledge and competency in the practice of marriage and family counseling based on national standards.
-This includes knowledge of the history of systems theory and its application in marriage and family counseling; changes in the family including blended families, single-parent, dual-career, and nuclear; methods of assessing families and general systems; theories of family systems therapy; terminology used in family counseling and its use in conceptualization and treatment; research and current trends in theory and practice; and ethical and professional standards.
+Upon completing the program, MCF students will demonstrate basic knowledge and competency in the practice of marriage, couples, and family counseling based on national standards.
+This includes knowledge of the history of systems theory and its application in marriage, couples, and family counseling; changes in the family including blended families, single-parent, dual-career, and nuclear; methods of assessing families and general systems; theories of family systems therapy; terminology used in family counseling and its use in conceptualization and treatment; research and current trends in theory and practice; and ethical and professional standards.
 In addition, students learn to recognize the characteristics of healthy relationships and optimal family functioning and to identify the interacting systems affecting and influencing marriages, families, and interpersonal relationships.
 Intervention methods for specific marital and family counseling problems are emphasized, as are basic interviewing and case management skills for relationship counseling.